opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 ![MCP](/assets/media/blog-images/2026-01-01-introducing-agentic-search-ui/blog-10-mcp.png)

-Now try searching for some athletic shorts, leveraging the order history to find similar products and brands.
+Now let's try searching for some athletic shorts, leveraging the order history to find similar products and brands.
 Update the query to `Athletic shorts similar to my order history`.
 The results look to show athletic shorts from Adidas and Nike.

 ![Query](/assets/media/blog-images/2026-01-01-introducing-agentic-search-ui/blog-11-query.png)